SouthEugeneRoboticsTeam/SouthEugeneRoboticsTeam.github.io/_pages/tutorials/programming/python/methods.md

 ## Step 3: Adding Multiple Parameters

 Methods can take more than just 1 `parameter` at a time to perform a number of different tasks.
 All we need to do to define more that one `parameter` is add a comma between the names of each one.
-For example we can add a second `parameter` to our `countdown` method by writing:
+For example we can add a second `parameter` to our `countdown` method to determine what message it prints by writing:

 ```python
 import time